-The Advanced Graduate Certificate in Health Communication, a collaboration between the University's Program in Public Health and School of Journalism, teaches members of the public health workforce, healthcare professionals, professionals in media (journalism, marketing, public relations and communication) and masters/doctoral candidates how to be effective health communicators, bridging the gap between medicine and public health and the world-at-large.
+The Advanced Graduate Certificate in Health Communication, a collaboration between the University's Program in Public Health and School of Communication and Journalism, teaches members of the public health workforce, healthcare professionals, professionals in media (journalism, marketing, public relations and communication) and masters/doctoral candidates how to be effective health communicators, bridging the gap between medicine and public health and the world-at-large.
 With a focus on advanced graduate training, it is designed to provide the necessary skills to communicate health related issues to the public directly or through the press.

 Graduates of this 18 credit Advanced Certificate in Health Communication program will enhance their health communication knowledge, experiences, and skills and positively impact their chosen career pathway in journalism, communications, public health, medicine, or other health related profession.
 Graduates will be able to look for employment in academic settings, research facilities, public health organizations, or health care institutions.
 Graduates also may serve as health communication experts in media, consulting and public relations settings.
 Working professionals will gain communication skills that will enhance their skills and help them advance within their respective public health, healthcare or media professions.